vanus-labs/docs/content/vanus-connect/connector-guides/sink/http/setup.md

 # HTTP

-This guide contains information to set up a HTTP Sink in Vanus Cloud.
+This guide contains information to set up a HTTP Sink in Vanus Connect.

 ## Introduction